elizabethvenner/CV/README.md

 [Skills](#skills) | [Experience](#experience) | [Education](#education) | [Interests](#interests) | [Blog](https://medium.com/@elizabethvenner) | [LinkedIn](https://www.linkedin.com/in/elizabeth-venner-821a9896)

-I'm a full stack junior developer, soon to be graduating from Maker's Academy, one of the world's best coding bootcamps.
+I'm a full stack junior developer, soon to be graduating from Makers Academy, one of the world's best coding bootcamps.
 Enthusiastic, perseverant and multi-lingual, I bring with me a wealth of transferable skills garnered from over 9 years working in administrative and customer-facing roles in the UK and abroad, as well as the creativity of a professional actress and Classical musician.

-As a quick and self-directed learner, I can fit in with a team and hit the ground running.
-Trained in Agile methodology and TDD, I am well-suited to meeting clients' demands as and when they occur.
+As a quick and self-directed learner, I rise to new challenges and have no fear when approached with unfamiliar technologies.
+Trained in Agile methodology and TDD, I have an adaptive style of working and build robust, clean code.

 I'm looking for a junior developer role in a company that will appreciate the unique qualities I can bring, while giving me the opportunity to develop my skills and work within a friendly and committed team.